 On days when the federal government isn't doing business, neither is the post office.
 The U.S. Postal Service follows the same holiday schedule as federal offices.

-Please keep in mind that occasionally, particularly near holidays, your local post office may be open, but closes earlier in the day than usual.
-As New Year's Day falls on a Sunday in 2017, postal workers will not be working on Monday the 2nd.
+Please keep in mind that occasionally, particularly near holidays, your local post office may be open, but closes earlier than usual.

-Here's a complete list of federal holidays and the corresponding dates in 2017 when post offices will be closed:
+Here's a a complete list of federal postal holidays and the corresponding dates in 2022 when post offices will be closed:

 Download the entire list of post office holidays as a PDF